seratch/notion-sdk-jvm/README.md

 #### Pluggable Logging

 You can change the `logger` property of `NotionClient` instances.
-Currently, this library's stdout logger (default), `java.util.logging` and slf4j-api are supported.
-Here are the steps to use an slf4j logger.
+Currently, this libarary supports its own stdout logger (default), `java.util.logging`, and slf4j-api based ones.
+Here are the steps to use an slf4j-api logger.
 Add the following optional module along with your favorite implementation (e.g., logback-classic, slf4j-simple).

 ```gradle
 implementation("com.github.seratch:notion-sdk-jvm-slf4j:${notionSdkVersion}") // slf4j-api 1.7
 implementation("org.slf4j:slf4j-simple:1.7.30")
 ```

-You can switch to the implementation as below.
+Now you can switch to your slf4j logger.
 As with the `httpClient` example, you can use the setter method too.

 ```kotlin
 import notion.api.v1.NotionClient